dreamportdev/Osdev-Notes/06_IPC/02_Shared_Memory.md

 ## Access Protection

 It's important to keep in mind that we have no access protection in this example.
 Any process can view any shared memory if it knows the correct name.
 This is quite unsafe, especially if you're exchanging sensitive information this way.
-Commonly shared memory is presented to user processes through the virtual file system (we'll look at tihs more later), this has the benefit of being able to use the access controls of the VFS for protecting shared memory as well.
+Commonly shared memory is presented to user processes through the virtual file system (we'll look at this more later), this has the benefit of being able to use the access controls of the VFS for protecting shared memory as well.

 If you choose not to use the VFS, you will want to implement your own access control.